ReverseAndBot/Snapchat-Bot/README.md

   - Snapchat Story Poster incl. scheduler (once, daily, weekly, monthly etc.)
   - Snapchat ***Chat/Messenger*** incl. auto responder (scheduled messages based on events/keywords)
   - Chat/Messenger supports ChatGPT and/or internal AI and/or Spintax
-  - Snapchat Link Cloaker (hide your links from malware detection tools, scrapers, bots etc.)
+  - Snapchat Link Cloaker (hide your links from malware detection tools, scrapers, bots, prevent a sudden Snapchat ban etc.)
   - Additional professional options for OnlyFans agencies (OFM)
-  - CupidBot replacement (a single setup is enough, everything will run on our servers 24/7 without any interaction by you)
+  - CupidBot replacement (a single setup is enough, everything will run on our servers 24/7 using the Snapchat API, without any interaction by you)
   - Fake live timestamps ("Upload 1 second ago")
   - No "Upload from memories" marker
   - No "Upload from camera roll" marker
-  - Interesting new modules and workflows will follow in September 2024 (please talk to us)
+  - Interesting new modules and workflows will follow in September 2024 (please talk to us, please "star" this repository)
   - etc.

 - List to be continued soon.